Marketing for restaurants is becoming increasingly complex.

 Now, let's break down the different line items you should consider adding to your restaurant marketing budget and why they're important for your marketing strategy.

-This channel has become critical for restaurants to manage reviews, push out daily specials, and even act as their de-facto website.
-At a high level, social media can be broken down into organic (or free) posting and paid posting.
+This channel has become critical for restaurants to manage reviews, push out daily specials, and even act as their primary website.
+Social media marketing can be broken down into organic (or free) posting and paid posting.

 Audience Size and Reach

-Perhaps one ad is enough if you have a big, one-time event you’re promoting, but if you need to post frequently since you just opened a new location, this can cost you even more.
-Identify when is the most underutilized time or part of your business and push out that message accordingly.
+Perhaps one ad is enough if you have a big, one-time event you’re promoting, but if you just opened a new location, you may need to post more frequently.

 Imagery and Content